 Are Angular and React the same?

-React’s learning curve is softer due to its smaller package size, while Angular’s learning curve is steeper due to the numerous built-in features and functions.
+React’s learning curve is softer since it provides only core and basic tools to build an app, while Angular’s learning curve is steeper due to the numerous built-in features and functions.

 What is React?

 Component-based and declarative features make it simple for developers to create interactive and advanced UIs.
-Its “learn once, write anywhere” principle enables fast development for all platforms.
+React’s “learn once, write anywhere” principle enables fast development for all platforms.

 What is Angular?